 Jesus proclaimed himself the light of the world.
-Light obtained by burning heretics on pyres is probably not what he had in mind.
+Light obtained by burning heretics on pyres is not what he had in mind.
 Simon Whitechapel’s Flesh Inferno is the third (or second (or who gives a fuck)) book in Creation’s Blood History series, and deals with the Spanish Inquisition.
 Where did it come from?
-How bad was it?
+What lessons should we learn from it?

 Abolished in 1834, the Inquisition lives on as a symbol of unchecked power and religious tyranny.
-It’s a grindstone many ideologues have sharpened axes on over the years: religious vs secular, Catholic vs Protestant, Catholic vs Jew, authoritarian vs libertarian.
-Every nation has a dish that amounts to “throw all of your leftovers in a pot” (France has ratatouille, Spain has pisto), and the Inquisition is the culture warrior’s version of that dish: it has something for you no matter your tastes.
+It’s a universal grindstone that sharpens any ax: religious vs secular, Catholic vs Protestant, Catholic vs Jew, authoritarian vs libertarian.

 Whitechapel writes from a secular background (the first sentence contains the words “I despise the Catholic church”), and doesn’t try to be fair, because the facts (as he sees them) are prima facie unfair.
 The Inquisition was extremely bad, and an inevitable consequence of a worldview that denies the value of doubt.
 Torquemada burnt and rent flesh because he knew it was right to do so.
 He never questioned his own deeds: he already knew the answer.